Viasat Internet in North Carolina at a Glance

 Is Viasat available in North Carolina?

 Yes.
-Viasat satellite internet is available virtually everywhere in North Carolina, including Charlotte, Raleigh, and Durham and the most rural areas such as the western mountain counties, rural eastern plain communities, and the Outer Banks.
+Viasat satellite internet is available virtually everywhere in North Carolina, including Charlotte, Raleigh, and Durham.
+The most rural areas such as the western mountain counties, rural eastern plain communities, and the Outer Banks.
 Because the service is delivered via satellite, it does not require local cable or fiber infrastructure.
 All you need is a clear view of the southern sky for dish installation.

 What is Viasat's fastest plan in North Carolina?